neosimsim/sim/README.md

 On my thought on acme I mentioned the integrating "plugin" support.
 The same can be achieved by tmux, which can be used by keyboard only.

+A tmux pane runs a sim viewer bound to a file in the sim file server, watching it's content.

 ## Roadmap

 ### v0.1